mtolly/onyx/haskell/README.md

     leaving it on "Magma optional", so you can see any error messages; they'll be converted to warnings and you'll still get the resulting song file.

-  * Wine is also required to produce Guitar Hero: Warriors of Rock files at the moment, due to the audio encoding process.
+  * Wine is also required to produce Guitar Hero: Warriors of Rock files on Mac and Linux at the moment, due to the audio encoding process.
 This may be fixed in the future.

 The Linux build is produced via an Ubuntu 16.04 Docker container, and should work on most any modern distribution.
 Older distributions might require